 Simon worked on many of the early ARM® CPU products and led the development of the ARM7™ and ARM9™ Thumb® families.
 He holds a number of patents in the field of embedded CPU architectures.

 Simon received a BEng degree in electronic engineering from the University of Sussex and an MSc degree in computer science from the University of Manchester.
-In addition to serving on the Dolby board of directors, Simon serves on the boards of the Electronic Design Automation Consortium and the Global Semiconductor Alliance (where he currently serves as Chairman) and the UK’s TechWorks.
+In addition to serving on the Dolby board of directors, Simon serves on the boards of Vodafone Group Plc, Edge Impulse, the Global Semiconductor Alliance (where he currently serves as Chairman) and the UK’s TechWorks.

 Anjali holds a BS degree from the Wharton School at the University of Pennsylvania, and an MBA from Harvard Business School.

 Avadis Tevanian has been a member of the Dolby board of directors since 2009.
 Avie is a Managing Director of Elevation Partners, a private equity firm.
 Previously, he was Software Chief Technology Officer of Apple Computer.
 As Software CTO, Avie focused on setting company-wide software technology direction for Apple.
 Prior to his tenure as Software CTO, Avie was Senior Vice President of Software at Apple, a role he took on when Apple acquired NeXT in 1997.

 As SVP of Software, Avie led the software engineering team responsible for the creation of Mac OS X and worked as part of the Apple executive team that engineered the turnaround and current success of Apple.
 Before joining Apple, he was Vice President of Engineering at NeXT and was responsible for managing NeXT's industry-renowned engineering department.
 Avie started his professional career at Carnegie Mellon University, where he was a principal designer and engineer of the Mach operating system, upon which Nextstep, and now OS X, is based.